 We’ll talk about environmental inspections below.
 These are most relevant for companies that pass certain thresholds of noise levels, chemical usage or water waste, for example.
 Then we’ll take a more thorough look at safety inspections, as these can affect all construction businesses, whether they have one employee or one-thousand.

-Firstly, who can conduct a construction inspection?
+Who can conduct a construction inspection?

 Environmental inspections are usually conducted by a government regulatory agency such as a state environmental agency of the federal Environmental Protection Agency (EPA).
 Different environmental code statutes differ in the authority they give the EPA and state governments—and in the leeway they give in terms of whether it must be an EPA officer or employee, or whether an EPA representative can come instead.